-To fully appreciate (and understand) the different services that are provided by network software as it attempts to propel the desired packets to their final destination.
+To fully appreciate (and understand) the different services that are provided by network system software as it attempts to transmit information to its final destination.

 It is expected that you will need to spend, on average, at least 4 hours per week, in addition to your attendance in my lectures, to be able to keep up with the assigned reading in your textbook, complete all homework assignments, as well as study for quizzes and exams.

 Quizzes and homework 30%

 Week #1 (Chapter 1) I will begin with an overview of the basic, 5 layer TCP/IP model, and, the necessary vernacular (and acronyms!).